dialob/dialob-parent/README.md

 Frontend projects are published using [Changesets](https://github.com/changesets/changesets).

 #### Making a release

+This is for maintainer, who has commit right to `dev` branch:

 1. Use command `pnpm changeset` to select component(s) for a release.
 2. Commit and push *changeset* to git.